Costello Music: Release

 Costello Music was released on vinyl and CD on 11 September 2006 in the UK.
 Five songs were released as singles; "Henrietta", "Chelsea Dagger", "Whistle for the Choir", "Baby Fratelli" and "Ole Black 'n' Blue Eyes".
 "Flathead" was used in an iPod commercial, which led to it being released as a download only single via iTunes and later as an EP.
 The album was then released on 13 March 2007 in the US.
 The cover art for the album and its singles was created by Sam Hadley.

 The album did best in the UK, peaking at number two on the charts there.
-It reached forty-two on the US Billboard 200, and managed to chart in Switzerland, Austria, the Netherlands, France and New Zealand.
+It reached forty-eight on the US Billboard 200, and managed to chart in Switzerland, Austria, the Netherlands, France, New Zealand and Canada, where it reached sixty-one.
 "Chelsea Dagger" was the most successful single, peaking at five in the UK and four in the Netherlands.
 The other singles with the exception of "Flathead" only managed to chart in the UK, where they were moderately popular.

 A Japanese version of Costello Music was released on 21 February 2007 containing two tracks unavailable on other versions: "Dirty Barry Stole the Bluebird" – a B-side of the "Chelsea Dagger" single, and "Cigarello" from the Flathead EP.
 This version of the album also contained the videos for "Flathead", "Chelsea Dagger", and "Henrietta", which could be viewed directly from the disc using an Adobe Flash program.

 The album's success led to the band winning the BRIT award for Best British Breakthrough Act in 2007.
 The album also won an EBBA award in January 2008.
 In total, the band sold 1.5 million copies of Costello Music worldwide and over 900,000 copies in the UK.

 Reception

 Costello Music received generally favourable reviews.
 Pitchfork's Stuart Bertman called the Fratellis "artless but amiable", "predictable", and "intermittently rewarding".
 Elizabeth Goodman of Rolling Stone called the single Flathead "preternaturally catchy" and stated that "it makes you elated in the moment".
-Helen Phares of AllMusic called it "high energy" and "fun in the moment".
+Heather Phares of AllMusic called it "high energy" and "fun in the moment".
 Stylus Magazines Ryan Foley shared similar views, describing it as "beyond infectious" and claiming that they fill "their three-minute, pop-punk ditties with melodic snarl, flouncing sass, and enough lusty sing-along parts to keep the punters busy".
 IGN's Chad Grischow gave the album an Outstanding rating in his review of the album saying it was "not the most refined album you will buy this year, but surely one you will not regret".
 Sal Cinquemani of Slant Magazine was less favourable, calling it "tediously misogynistic" and "instantly memorable but thankfully wordless".Costello Music was voted the fourth-worst Scottish album ever in a 2007 online poll of music fans.